 Let us consider a monitoring agent used in diabetes monitoring.
-In this application, a diabetic patient is monitored by an autonomous agent that reports the patient's feeding behavior and health state to a remote physician, who can give advice to the patient afterward.
+In this application, a diabetic patient is monitored by an autonomous agent that reports the patient's feeding behaviour and health state to a remote physician, who can then advise the patient.
 Let us suppose that the patient wants to eat some sweets for once, and tells their desire to the artificial agent.
 How will the artificial agent handle both the patient's desire and the physician's objective?
-Should the artificial agent report the behavior to the physician?
+Should the artificial agent report the patient's behaviour to the physician?
 Should the artificial agent lie for its user?
 Should it lie but warn the patient?